 New York University in New York, NY

 New York University School of Law offers nine full-time LL.M. degrees.
-New York University (NYU) is a private, research-based institution that U.S. News & World Report ranked 36th among national universities in 2017.
-NYU's School of Law offers an LL.M. with a specialization in corporation law.
+New York University (NYU) is a private, research-based institution that U.S. News & World Report ranked tied for 29th among national universities in 2020.
+NYU's School of Law offers an LL.M. with a specialization in corporate law.
 The program is targeted towards foreign lawyers interested in U.S. legal and global business regulations.
 Once admitted, students investigate U.S. corporate law and take additional courses in corporate bonds, venture capital, entertainment law, and financial development.

 University of San Diego in San Diego, CA

 The University of San Diego's law school has study abroad programs in Europe, Asia, and Latin America.
 The University of San Diego (USD) is a private institution that U.S. News & World Report ranked tied for 91st among national universities in 2020.
 USD's School of Law offers a J.D.
 (Juris Doctor) with a program emphasis on business and corporate law.
 Required coursework includes the study of corporations, corporate taxation, and securities regulation.
 Other courses cover antitrust issues, bankruptcy, corporate finance, and international business transactions.
 Students also receive training in business planning.